pckosek/500_pixel_leds/README.md

+# 500 Pixel Leds on a Telephone Pole

-# Webserver on the raspberry pi
+## There is now a Webserver on the raspberry pi

 This server runs on the pu and allow you to individually access lights